 Nitrate, the end product of the aerobic portion of the nitrogen cycle, will accumulate in most aquariums if left unchecked.
 While not particularly dangerous, especially as compared to its chemical precursors ammonia and nitrite, but generally indicates the accumulation of biological waste products from the animals in your aquarium.

 There are limits to what we can test for as aquarists, usually due to the accuracy and precision of the test kits available to your average aquarist.
-Compounds such as total organic carbon TOC and phosphates will also accumulate in the aquarium system and the average aquarist has limited ability to quanitfy the concentrations of these compounds.
-Instead, one can use the accumulation of nitrate as a rough indication of the magnitude of these other waste compounds in your aquarium.
+Compounds such as total organic carbon TOC and phosphates will also accumulate in the aquarium system and the average aquarist has limited ability to quantify the concentrations of these compounds.
+Instead, one can use the accumulation of nitrate as a proxy for the magnitude of these other waste compounds in your aquarium.

 The primary problem with the buildup of these compounds is that nearly all of these compounds contribute to nuisance algae growth, in one form or another.

-But there is an easier way: water changes.
+But there is a more effective method: water changes.
 For the average aquarist, the easiest way to export waste products from the aquarium is a combination of media filtration and old fashioned water changes.
 Water changes, particularly in freshwater aquaria, are an excellent and economical method of nutrient export.
 The primary concern, is how large and how often should your tank maintenance services should include an old fashioned water change.

 Consider a theoretical aquarium with a steady rate of nitrate production of 10 ppm per week (ppm – parts per million = milligrams per liter – mg/L).
 This is an average rate of nitrate production.
 Lightly stocked reef tanks will often produce far less than this, while heavily stocked aquariums may produce far more nitrate than this.
 This is just a ‘for sake of argument’ value.